VictorOliveira-stack/GottPolling/ReadmeEnglish.md

 either one is deleted, both can restore themselves because they contain the same data and communicate with each other, by using the offline-first approach.

-### There is a need to have a local server running; however, with some ingenuity, interesting solutions can be found that allow the web server to be turned off, since this is one of the proposals of the presented approach.
+### There is a need to have a local server running; however, with some ingenuity, interesting solutions can be found that allow the local server to be turned off, since this is one of the proposals of the presented approach.

 ## Technologies